Stochastic portfolio theory with price impact: Relative arbitrage

 \subsection{Implicit conditions for relative arbitrage}

-In \cite[Chapter~3]{fernholz2002stochastic} it was shown that under the conditions of \emph{market nondegeneracy} and \emph{market diversity}, relative arbitrage exists in a frictionless market.\footnote{For other sufficient conditions and sharp time horizon bounds for relative arbitrage see \cite{fernholz2018volatility,larsson2021relative}.} We state these conditions here and will show that they imply relative arbitrage in this setting of market impact as well. \begin{defn}[Market nondegeneracy and market diversity] Given a stopping time $T > 0$ the market is called \begin{enumerate} \item \emph{nondegenerate} on $[0,T]$ with nondegeneracy constant $\epsilon > 0$ if the log price has absolutely continuous quadratic variation process, $d[\log P](t) = a(t)dt$, and $a$ satisfies the uniformly ellipticity condition,
+In \cite[Chapter~3]{fernholz2002stochastic}, it was shown that under the conditions of \emph{market nondegeneracy} and \emph{market diversity}, relative arbitrage exists in a frictionless market.\footnote{For other sufficient conditions and sharp time horizon bounds for relative arbitrage see \cite{fernholz2018volatility,larsson2021relative}.} We state these conditions here and show that they imply relative arbitrage in the present setting of price impact as well. \begin{defn}[Market nondegeneracy and market diversity] Given a stopping time $T > 0$ the market is called \begin{enumerate} \item \emph{nondegenerate} on $[0,T]$ with nondegeneracy constant $\epsilon > 0$ if the log price has absolutely continuous quadratic variation process, $d[\log P](t) = a(t)dt$, and $a(\cdot)$ satisfies the uniform ellipticity condition,

-for every $t \leq T$ and every $x \in \R^d$, \item \emph{diverse} on $[0,T]$ with diversity constant $\delta > 0$ if for every $t \in [0,T]$.\end{enumerate} If $T = \infty$ we simply say the market is nondegenerate and diverse respectively. \end{defn} In nondegenerate and diverse markets, relative arbitrage opportunities can be constructed using functionally generated portfolios.
-Here we will construct relative arbitrage using the portfolio additively generated by the quadratic generating function.
+for every $t \leq T$ and every $x \in \R^d$, \item \emph{diverse} on $[0,T]$ with diversity constant $\delta > 0$ if for every $t \in [0,T]$.\end{enumerate} If $T = \infty$, we simply say the market is nondegenerate and diverse respectively. \end{defn} In nondegenerate and diverse markets, relative arbitrage opportunities can be constructed using functionally generated portfolios.
+Here we will construct relative arbitrage using a time-dependent additively generated portfolio.
 Unlike the frictionless setting, where changes in holdings are cost-free, care is needed to systematically initiate and liquidate in a way that controls the evolution of the relative wealth process.